NixOS/nix.dev/source/tutorials/nix-language.md

 - [NixOS][nixos-manual]

-  Linux distribution based on the Nix package manager, which can be configured fully declaratively.
+  Linux distribution based on Nix, which can be configured fully declaratively.

   Its underlying modular configuration system is written in Nix language, and uses packages from Nixpkgs.
   The operating system environment and services it provides are configured with Nix language.